MariusBallot/07-2021-Awwwards-Course-Documentation/README.md

 # 👨‍💻✨ The fun process of creating lively interactive 3D scenes for the web ✨👨‍💻
-## A course by <a href="https://mariusballot.com">Marius Ballot</a>
+## A course by <a target="_blank" href="https://mariusballot.com">Marius Ballot</a>

-This Git Repository is the documentation and entrypoint for every assets demos and others of the Awwwards academy course: <strong><a href="https://awwwards.com/academy">The fun process of creating lively interactive 3D scenes for the web</a></strong>.
+This Git Repository is the documentation and entrypoint for every assets demos and others of the Awwwards academy course: <strong><a target="_blank" href="https://awwwards.com/academy">The fun process of creating lively interactive 3D scenes for the web</a></strong>.

 ### A bit about the course